 Heat milk in a large nonstick pot (or dutch oven) over medium heat, until it just begins to simmer, about 20 minutes, stirring occasionally.
 If you feel a layer forming at the bottom don’t disrupt it, or try to mix it in.
 Turn the heat down, and stir without scraping it up.

 Mix 6 tablespoons vinegar with 2 cups water and set aside.

 Once the milk comes to a simmer, where you see active bubbles, and just about to boil, turn heat off and let stand 10 minutes.

 Skim the froth, or skin, and discard.

 Gently unwrap paneer and place it on a thin tea towel or kitchen towel.
 With the heal of your palm massage it away from you, gently pressing down into the towel, breaking up the curds while allowing the towel to absorb more water.
-Sprinkle with salt if you like and massage it in.
+Sprinkle with salt and massage it in.
 Gather up the paneer into a ball, in the center of the towel.
-Fold the towel over the paneer into a neat square, roughly 8 x 8 inches.
+Fold the towel over the paneer into a neat and tidy square, roughly 8 x 8 inches, or an inch thick.